#8---La-X and Ma-X Iron Small Block Heads

 The spring bases are cut to fit large O.D. springs, however, with both available head types,

-the more common double springs, like our1111, or with the BeeHive type springs, the spring
+the more common double springs, like our 1129, the spring centering boss will have to be cut

-centering boss will have to be cut to a smaller diameter.
-As show above, it starts at .925"
+to a smaller diameter.
+As show above, it starts at .928".
+A beehive spring kit (P/N 1286K) will

 The heads are set up with accessory holes to fit the needs of most LA or Magnum installations.